Getting a diagnosis. Seems fairly straightforward, right?

 It started with my friends and my college roommate, who pointed out that I might be on the autism spectrum.
 I was intrigued with the idea, as I hadn’t really given it too much thought.
 As I met with a new therapist at the time, they suggested that I may very well be on the spectrum.
 Therefore, we continued treatment under the assumption that I was.
 I acquired a weighted blanket, began using stim toys, and started learning new ways to cope.
 However, I was often deterred from getting an “official” diagnosis.
 There are a lot of barriers to getting evaluated as an adult, ranging from financial situations to significant bias based on gender, race, and common misconceptions about autism.
 I was also told that there was no point to me getting evaluated, as there were no resources really available for me and I was too old for it to matter anyway.

 Finally, at age 19 / almost 20, I somehow managed to get an appointment with a neuropsychologist.
 As many autistic adults know, this is not an easy feat.
 It can be difficult to get referred when you’re an adult, and even more so when you’re female-presenting.
-While I was mostly there due to cognitive issues (three mild TBIs can complicate matters a bit), the doctor also decided that he wanted to evaluate me for autism.
+While I was mostly there due to cognitive issues, the doctor also decided that he wanted to evaluate me for autism.
 If I hadn’t been there for other medical reasons, I may have not gotten the chance for evaluation at all!

 I was in testing for over 7 hours, and was so exhausted and overwhelmed.
 I also learned that I had to wait a month to see my results, which caused a significant amount of anxiety itself.